 Create a Healthy Distance.
 Have you been spending all of your free time with your partner?
 It is not advised to "put all of your emotional eggs in one basket".
 Create and maintain a network of friends.
 A strong social network is essential to being a well rounded person.
 Spending time with friends and family is a good way to maintain your individuality.
 Schedule time to spend with them without your partner.
 Spend some time doing the things you used to like to do.
 Make time for yourself every week.

-Be sure to come back tomorrow when Christy writes about tips on how to not be an enmeshing person.
+Be sure to come back tomorrow when we discuss tips on how to not be an enmeshing person.
 As always thanks for stopping by!

 Guest post written by Alexa Griffith, LMHC, LCAC, NCC, RPT